 Question: What is the difference between a Sheltie and a Mini Aussie?

-Shelties and Miniature Australian Shepherds, often called "Mini Aussies," share some similarities, which can lead to confusion.
+Shelties and Miniature Australian Shepherd, often called "Mini Aussies," share some similarities, which can lead to confusion.
 Both breeds are herding dogs and have similar coat colours and patterns.
 However, there are key differences between the two:

 Question: Are Shelties smarter than Collies?
 Are Shelties smaller than Border Collies?